-- 1) GPS devices are not already being carried by most trucks. - 2) Even if GPS devices are carried by trucks, a mechanism is needed (and is often not present) to extract the GPS data and send them to a group such as FMSIB for use in benchmarking. - 3) Because of the detailed record GPS devices provide, some truck drivers object to their presence out of a concern that the collection of this level of detailed data invades their privacy.
+- 1) GPS devices are not already being carried by most trucks. - 2) Even if GPS devices are carried by trucks, a mechanism is needed (and is often not present) to extract the GPS data and send them to a group that will develop the benchmarks. - 3) Because of the detailed record GPS devices provide, some truck drivers object to their presence out of a concern that the collection of this level of detailed data invades their privacy.

 GPS devices are not overly expensive.
 GPS receivers with significant data storage capability can be purchased for between \$500 and \$750 each.
-Whether this price per unit makes GPS a reasonable data collection option for meeting FMSIB's needs is a function of the number of devices needed to measure roadway performance.
+Whether this price per unit makes GPS a reasonable data collection option for meeting benchmarking needs is a function of the number of devices needed to measure roadway performance.
 This project explores this subject in detail in Chapters 3 and 4.

-More importantly, before GPS data collection can be effective, trucks and truck drivers must be available who are willing to carry GPS devices on vehicles that routinely use the roads of interest to the FMSIB.
-The Washington Trucking Association (WTA, an active participant in the FMSIB) helped to recruit volunteer trucking firms to participate in this study by carrying GPS devices.
+More importantly, before GPS data collection can be effective, trucks and truck drivers must be available who are willing to carry GPS devices on vehicles that routinely use the roads of interest..
+The Washington Trucking Association (WTA) helped to recruit volunteer trucking firms to participate in this study by carrying GPS devices.
 WTA was instrumental in providing contacts with various trucking companies, assisting in the recruitment of trucks for the study, and providing guidance to the study.
 The project would not have been possible without its support and assistance.
 The importance of recruiting trucks to participate in the study and the characteristics of those trucks are also covered in Chapter 3 of this report.